Addiction and Treatment

 Chapters Capistrano, a top-rated rehabilitation center for Oxycontin addition recovery in Southern California, caters programs specific to the individual’s needs.
 Because no person is affected by dependency exactly the same, Chapters’ approach guarantees an addict will succeed when trying to become sober.

 The central nervous system depressant, Oxycontin, can effectively manage moderate to severe pain.
 After the U.S. Food and Drug Administration approved the drug, manufactured under the brand name Oxycodone, the FDA then released Oxycodone for prescribed use a year later in 1996.
 By 2001, the drug’s popularity was apparent because it had become America’s best-selling non-generic narcotic pain reliever.
-The U.S. Drug Enforcement Administration’s analysis of the sale of Oxycontin had “jumped nearly six-fold between 1997 and 2005.″ When following a doctor’s care, taking Oxycontin is typically safe.
+The U.S. Drug Enforcement Administration’s analysis of the sales had “jumped nearly six-fold between 1997 and 2005.″ When following a doctor’s care, taking in prescribed amounts it is typically safe.
 When someone abuses the drug recreationally, the effects can be severely damaging to the physical and psychological bodies.

 The drug and alcohol rehab center at Chapters is committed to guiding you toward a drug-free life.
 Don’t hesitate to start your journey today; sober living is attainable!
 Contact our 24-hour hotline phone number at 949-371-4198 today!